Nav Social Icons

 This is a progression from the previous exercise.

 Start in a full plank position.
+Your hands should be directly under your shoulders.
 Just as before, drop your chest down towards the floor without bending your elbows.
 Think about bringing your shoulder blades together (scapular retraction).

 Then, start to push your chest away from the ground.
 Think about spreading your shoulder blades apart from one another (scapular protraction).